Industry News

 The proposals are expected to face fierce opposition from residents of the respective areas.
 In June 2012, City Hall agreed to suspend rezoning of the city neighbourhoods following a petition by the Nairobi Group of Residents’ Associations.

-The development blueprint proposes a Mass Rapid Transit System along the city’s major transport corridors to enhance transport system in the CBD.
-Under the plan, a special lane will be set aside for buses in bold plan to change public transport – one of the biggest challenges facing the city.
+The development blueprint proposes a Mass Rapid Transit System along the city’s major transport corridors to enhance the transport system in the CBD.
+Under the plan, a special lane will be set aside for buses in a bold plan to change public transport – one of the biggest challenges facing the city.

 Several roads will also run light commuter railway lines.
 Roads earmarked for the rapid transit corridors include Waiyaki Way, Mombasa Road, Thika Road, Lang’ata Road, Outer Ring Road and Juja Road.